 2. Peripherals count as well

 On top of it all, purchasing a gaming mouse and a high-end keyboard could provide you with a significant edge, especially if you are playing competitively online.
 Those who live in a household with others will also find it necessary to think about getting a quality headset.
 Finally, once your setup is complete, you might want to look for the right PC case gear as the last piece of the puzzle.
-With this, you will go one step further than just building a gaming PC and create yourself a true gaming den.
+With this, you will go one step further than just building a gaming PC and creating yourself a true gaming den.

 3. Think about VR

-At the end, one of the things that every gamer needs to consider in 2018 is the aspect of VR.
+At the end, one of the things that every gamer needed to consider in 2018 is the aspect of VR.
 Keep in mind, though, that this goes much deeper than just picking whether to buy Oculus Rift or HTC Vive.
 You have to make your PC capable of supporting these devices to their full potential.
 While components listed in the first section are more than up to this task, there are some other things you need to keep in mind.
 For instance, Rift requires one USB2.0 slot and three USB3.0s, which is surprisingly easy to forget.
 Aside from this, it might also be worth your while to invest in an SSD, just in case.